What Is a Tiny Pause?

 Who is Sam?

-Sam has taught Attention Training techniques (neuroscience & mindfulness combined) to some of the most exciting companies in the UK.
-He first arrived at mindfulness 15 years ago when overwhelmed with a high pressure, high income job and young family.
+Sam has taught Attention Training techniques (neuroscience & mindfulness combined) to some of the most exciting and established companies across Europe.
+He first arrived at mindfulness 15 years ago when overwhelmed with a young family and high pressure job.
 Sam was intrigued that something so simple could be so effective at helping relieve pressure and stress.

 What is MED?